Getting started

 A member of our team will manage your property should your dedicated property manager be on leave.
 You will never be without a point of contact.

-This scheme is administered jointly by the ACT Revenue Office who has responsibility for the land tax exemption, and the Environment Planning and Sustainable Development Directorate who has responsibility for community housing provider arrangements.
+This scheme was administered jointly by the ACT Revenue Office, which had responsibility for the land tax exemption, and the Environment, Planning and Sustainable Development Directorate, which oversaw community housing provider arrangements.

-• Have entered into an agreement with a registered community housing provider to make their property available for affordable community housing.
+- Have entered into an agreement with a registered community housing provider (such as YWCA Canberra) to make their property available for affordable community housing.

-• Have rented their property at a rate that is less than 75 per cent of the current market rent.
+- Have rented their property at a rate less than 75 per cent of the current market rent.

-Owners who qualify for the exemption may apply to the ACT Revenue Office for the exemption by completing the Affordable Community Housing Land Tax Exemption Form and attaching the signed agreement with the registered community housing provider.
+Owners who qualified for the exemption can apply to the ACT Revenue Office by completing the Affordable Community Housing Land Tax Exemption Form and attaching the signed agreement with the registered community housing provider (YWCA Canberra).

 Please seek advice from a qualified Tax Depreciation Specialist as to how you may take advantage of claiming depreciation on your property.